dnikic/terminal-developer-workflow/README.md

 git push --force

 Rebase workflow
-(mybranch was created from master) git checkout master git pull git checkout mybranch git rebase master
+    (mybranch was created from master)
+        git checkout mybranch
+        git fetch origin master:master
+        git rebase master
     #Fix possible merge conflicts marked in you files, save files, stage them with git add somefile.txt and then continue the rebase procedure
         git rebase --continue
     When an output stating no rebase in progress is present, the rebase is finsihed.
     Use git status to check repo and files during the rebase procedure. git push --force
-To sto the rebase procedure use git rebase --abort
+    To stop the rebase procedure use
+        git rebase --abort
+    Then when merging a pull request use sqush fast forward strategy

+Before you push your changes you can
+    Compare mybranch to master to see the result of the rebase git diff --name-status master
+        git diff master
+        git diff master -- path/to/file
+    Check the changes in an idividual commmit (if you sqashed a commit) git log
+        git show a87dbaa13d3ce908e2d3e4bb6f0f52a6e180df4b

+To fix something wrong that was previously commited
+    For the commit write edit instead of pick git rebase -i HEAD~7
+    Reset the commit and heep the changes staged git reset --soft HEAD~1
+    Commit the corrected changes and continue the rebase git commit -m "Your previous commit message" --no-verify git rebase --continue

 Sometimes you maywant to put newly pulled changes below you local commits git pull --rebase